 How many Boolean functions are there of two variables A and B?
 Each of the two arguments can take on either of two values, so there are four possible input combinations.
 There are 16 different ways of assigning the two Boolean values to four inputs.
 Of these 16, two simply ignore the input, four assign the output to be either A or B or their complement, and the other ten depend on both arguments.
-The most often used are AND, OR, XOR, NAND, and NOR, as shown in Table 1.2.
+The most often used are AND, OR, XOR, NAND, and NOR, shown in Table 1.2.

 It is tempting to think of the Boolean values 0 and 1 as the same as the integers 0 and 1.
 Then AND would correspond to multiplication and OR to addition, sort of.
 However, familiar results from ordinary algebra simply do not hold for Boolean algebra, so such analogies are dangerous.
-It is absolutely necessary, though sometimes difficult, to distinguish the integers from the Boolean values.
+It is absolutely necessary to distinguish the integers 0 and 1 from the Boolean values 0 and 1; they are not the same.

-This task is made more difficult by the standard notation used for Boolean algebra.
+Keeping all this straight is made more difficult by the standard notation used for Boolean algebra.
 (We will use this notation here, even though it can be confusing, because less confusing notations are awkward in practice.)
-The AND function is represented the same way as multiplication, by writing two boolean values next to each other with a dot in between: $A \ AND \ B$ is written $A \cdot B$.
-The OR function is written using the plus sign: A + B means $A \ OR \ B$.
-Negation, or the NOT function, is denoted by a bar over the symbol or expression, so $NOT \ A$ is \overline{A} .
+The AND function is represented the same way as multiplication, by writing two boolean values next to each other with a dot in between: A AND B is written AB or $A \cdot B$.
+The OR function is written using the plus sign: A + B means A OR B. Negation, or the NOT function, is denoted by a bar over the symbol or expression, so NOT A is \overline{A} .
 Finally, the exclusive-or function XOR is represented by a circle with a plus sign inside, $A \oplus B$.